Basic Guideline of a Custody Evaluation - Texas

 A child custody evaluator (CCE) provides an unbiased and professional assessment of the child’s best interest.
 The CCE is a neutral third party with a social work background who will provide a detailed report to the court on the parties, the party’s home, anyone involved in the child’s life, as well as the child’s emotional well-being and developmental needs.
 The goal of the evaluator is to provide the court with an accurate and unbiased view of the parties to help in the decision as to where the child shall live.

-A child custody valuation/report is the document written by the child custody evaluator.
+A child custody valuation/report is a document written by the child custody evaluator.

 When are custody evaluations performed?